MaybeBirb/Aftermath-Dev-Blog/index.md

 ---
 title: Aftermath Developer Blog
 tagline: Dev Log
-description: This is the the monthly developer blog for Aftermath, am overhaul mod for Armored Core 6!
+description: This is the the monthly developer blog for Aftermath, an overhaul mod for Armored Core 6!
 At the end of each month, we'll post a new blog about what we accomplished.
 ---

 **This is the the monthly developer blog for Aftermath, an overhaul mod for Armored Core 6!** It also functions as something of a home page.